Table of Contents

 Types include newer EMV (Europay, MasterCard, and Visa) chip readers for dipped cards and traditional credit-card machines for swiped ones.
 Costs vary by model and built-in features, but credit-card terminals can be economical with price tags under $100.

-A PCI-compliant E-Complish merchant account is the fast, affordable way to process credit-card payments.
+A PCI-compliant E-Complish merchant account is a fast, affordable way to process credit card payments.
 By meeting the most stringent security standards, it makes worry-free transactions safe for you and your customers.

 Business owners advise looking for a provider offering simple, upfront pricing.
 Reading your contract’s fine print is crucial.
 It should define all figures including dip/swipe fees, monthly costs, minimum/maximum fees, and transaction rates clearly to prevent any unexpected charges.
 Verify your vendor’s contractual terms to avoid a multiyear commitment with an expensive early-termination policy.

 Prepare for expansion by checking out well-rounded providers processing remittances from various channels including online, in-person, and mobile payments.
 Ask if your vendor delivers newer solutions like scanning credit cards on mobile devices.
-Value-added elements like special offer, gift card, and loyalty program features will allow you to upgrade your transaction methods as your needs change.
+Value-added elements like special offers, gift cards, and loyalty program features will allow you to upgrade your transaction methods as your needs change.

 E-Complish’s flexible merchant platform is ready to optimize your payment system.
 Just provide us with your wish list of features, and our expert programmers will customize your solution to meet your unique requirements.

 Our options include popular trends like Card.io card-scanning technology for mobile remittances.
 And our problem-solving specialists settle any credit-card processing issues promptly.
 At E-Complish, we can accommodate your business growth so you can enjoy progress without changing vendors.